 Fast forward.
 I stand in Dili, the capital of East Timor, and see the destruction.
 No street that I can see fails to show the scars.
 Every family that I meet tells of fear and grief.
 Someone takes me to a dank underground prison cell.
 In the rock wall a prisoner has scratched deeply the word ESPERANSA.
 Hope!
 I understood that a UN force would be funded mainly to keep the peace and engage in quick impact projects; I had seen this in Cambodia.
 A ceasefire, an election, and a fledgling new nation will be on its own.
 The generosity of developed nations stretches no further.

-Fast forward once more.
-May 20, 2002, Because of the decades of tireless work of Josephine Mitchell and Susan Connelly, we Sisters of St Joseph were invited to attend the birth of an independent nation.
+Fast forward once more to May 20, 2002.
+Because of the decades of tireless work of Josephine Mitchell and Susan Connelly, we Sisters of St Joseph were invited to attend the birth of an independent nation.
 I stood with Josephine as daylight turned to dark on a vast flat stretch of land outside of Dili.
-A colourful crowd of local people pressed around us, and to as far as the eye could see.
-Timorese men women and children had travelled from across the country, many coming from the villages for the very first time.
+A colourful crowd of local people pressed around us as far as the eye could see.
+Timorese men, women and children had travelled from across the country, many coming from the villages for the very first time.
 They had suffered for decades but now they had great hope for the triumph of independence, a free and prosperous nation bought at the cost of so much blood.

 All eyes were on the brightly lit platform.
 What happened next I will never forget.

 Xanana Gusmao stood tall and roared into the microphone with a great howl.
 He held the hand of the Indonesian Prime Minister on one side and the Australian Prime Minister on the other then reached his own arms high.